List of United States Navy four-star admirals

-This is a complete list of four-star admirals in the United States Navy.
-The rank of admiral (or full admiral, or four-star admiral) is the highest rank normally achievable in the U.S. Navy.
+The rank of admiral (or full admiral, or four-star admiral) is the highest rank normally achievable in the United States Navy.
 It ranks above vice admiral (three-star admiral) and below fleet admiral (five-star admiral).

-There have been 275 four-star admirals in the history of the U.S. Navy.
-Of these, 234 achieved that rank while on active duty, 40 were promoted upon retirement in recognition of combat citations, and one was promoted posthumously.
-Admirals entered the Navy via several paths: 237 were commissioned via the U.S. Naval Academy (USNA), 22 via Naval Reserve Officers Training Corps (NROTC), 9 via Officer Candidate School (OCS), 2 via warrant, 2 via Aviation Officer Candidate School (AOCS), one via direct commission (direct), one via the Naval Aviation Cadet (NAVCAD) program, and one via the U.S. Merchant Marine.
+There have been 280 four-star admirals in the history of the U.S. Navy.
+Of these, 239 achieved that rank while on active duty, 40 were promoted upon retirement in recognition of combat citations, and one was promoted posthumously.
+Admirals entered the Navy via several paths: 238 were commissioned via the U.S. Naval Academy (USNA), 25 via Naval Reserve Officers Training Corps (NROTC), nine via Officer Candidate School (OCS), two via warrant, two via Aviation Officer Candidate School (AOCS), one via direct commission (direct), one via the Naval Aviation Cadet (NAVCAD) program, and one via the U.S. Merchant Marine.

 List of admirals

 Entries in the following list of four-star admirals are indexed by the numerical order in which each officer was promoted to that rank while on active duty, or by an asterisk (*) if the officer did not serve in that rank while on active duty.
 Each entry lists the admiral's name, date of rank, active-duty positions held while serving at four-star rank, number of years of active-duty service at four-star rank (Yrs), year commissioned and source of commission, number of years in commission when promoted to four-star rank (YC), and other biographical notes.